 Reviewing the Evidence Stored on Your Computer

-I'll have you come in and we'll talk about whether or not you have a good defense, whether or not you can block the evidence the government has.
+I'll have you come in, and we'll talk about whether or not you have a good defense, whether or not you can block the evidence the government has.

-Also, to prevent you from going to federal prison for long time and having to spend thousands of dollars in restitution.
+Also, to prevent you from going to federal prison for a long time and having to spend thousands of dollars in restitution.
 It takes time.
 It takes effort.
 It takes know-how.

-Hedding Law Firm is a top-ranked criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Hedding Law Firm is a top-ranked criminal defense law firm in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our office for a free case evaluation at (213) 542-0994.